 Socialization vs Civilization: Raise the Bar Higher Than Socialization

 I don’t want my children to fit it.
 By contrast, I want my children to stand out.

 I don’t want my children to be like others.
-To the contrary, I want my children to make a difference.
+On the contrary, I want my children to make a difference.

 We want children who are not comfortable with the current status of our society and want to change it for the better.
-Children that advance their world create civilization, not socialization.
+We want children that advance their world to create a better civilization, not socialization to stay the same.

 “Do not be conformed to this world, but be transformed

 by the renewal of your mind, that by testing you may discern